shanks28/shanks28/README.md

 ---

-### 🔭 I'm currently uncovering the secrets of building efficient web applications.
+### 🔭 I'm currently uncovering the secrets of building efficient Computer Algorithms.

 💹 I like to build applications using Python and AWS for scaling and writing efficient algorithms.
 Passionate about computer science and exploring innovative solutions.